 The Jesus video by Andreas Eschbach, who has been a favorite SciFi author of mine for a long time, was also filmed.
 At first glance not quite so spiritual, perhaps, but he has his finger on the pulse of time with his books, or - as an author of future novels - ahead of time.
 The future appears with him mostly rather threatening than paradisiacal, nevertheless his books are not gloomy, but simply exciting.
 I mentioned "A King for Germany" in this article of the same name.
 Few of Eschbach's novels are available in English so far.

 Not filmed and unfortunately without the last sequel (only available in Spanish or in a free English translation here) are "Ami, Child of the the Stars" and "Ami returns", two extremely endearing "children's" novels.
 The 12-year-old Pedrito meets the alien Ami, apparently the same age, and is allowed to fly with him!
 Two books that are addressed to children "because adults can not believe it anyway".
 But I find them quite believable and simply beautiful!
 I have already mentioned the novels in this article.

 Mirdad and Emanuel

 “The Book of Mirdad" is both a thrilling novel and a truly sacred book inspired from very high levels by the Lebanese Mikhaïl Naimy.
 I read it in one piece, even at night, without sleeping!
 For me, it is the first book that I consider, without any reservations, as Holy Scripture.
 Quite different from the Bible, which is falsified in many places.
 I got to know the holy Vedas only later.

-In this blog you will therefore find some quotes from this beautiful novel.
+Therefore, in my blog you will find some quotes from this beautiful book.